zjuradoq/BioCRNPyler/docs/membrane_features.rst

     - Importer: :math:`S_{in} \leftarrow S_{out}`
     - Passive: :math:`S_{in} \leftrightarrow S_{out}`

-- ``size``: Defines the number of monomers required for the integral membrane used in `'Membrane_Protein_Integration()'` and the subsequent reactions..
+- ``size``: Defines the number of monomers required for the integral membrane used in `'Membrane_Protein_Integration()'` and the subsequent reactions.
 For homo-oligomer membrane proteins, we can include an input for `'size'` as either a numerical string or an integer.
     - If provided:
+      :code:

-    :code:`monomer * size → oligomer → integral_membrane_protein`
+          `monomer * size → oligomer → integral_membrane_protein`

     - If not:
+      :code:

-    :code:`monomer → integral_membrane_protein`
+          `monomer → integral_membrane_protein`

 .. _membrane—protein-integration: